digitaltoolsinc/basball-hidden/BaseballAPI/README.md

 Our service classes contain most of the business logic such as validation or any thing special that might come up.

 ### Repository
-We use a repository interface to 1. mock data for future unit testing and 2. to be able to create new repostories for different data store.
+We use a repository interface to
+  - mock data for future unit testing
+  - to be able to create new repostories for different data store.
 This way we can both test without being connected to a live database.
 Also if the data store changes (say from MS SQL to Oracle or even to a NoSQL database like MongoDB, we can just create a new repo implementing the interface.
 Our controllers and service classes will not need to change.

 We are currently using EF Core to connect to the database.